vimond/vimond-experience-samples/2-vimond-enduser-identity-service/README.md

 Or if you have uncommented the #HOST=local.sample-app.vim and #VEID_AUTH_CALLBACK_URL = 'http://local.sample-app.vim:3000/'

-Open Open [http://local.sample-app.vim:3000](http://local.sample-app.vim:3000) in your favorite browser.
+Open [http://local.sample-app.vim:3000](http://local.sample-app.vim:3000) in your favorite browser.

 ### New Files
 Some changes since sample 1.